How to Choose the Best Cat Bowls

 • for more info visit the Walmart website

-Is Cat Bowl Shape Important?
+Is Cat Food Bowl Shape Important?

 It seems to me that a cat bowl where the sides are at 90 degrees angle from the bottom of the bowl can make it difficult for a cat to get at the food located up against the side of the bowl.